-I often suggest bringing them because it's a comfort from home that helps put them at easy with something familiar.
+I often suggest bringing them because they provide a comfort from home that helps put your pup at easy with something familiar.

-9) Side note: If your baby has incontinence issues or a profound desire to mark territory.
-Please look at picking up a diaper with disposable pads.
-I’m good with accidents and sometimes (especially some boys) it gets excessive.
+10) Side note: If your baby has incontinence issues or a profound desire to mark territory...
+Please look at picking up diapers or a diaper with disposable pads.
+I am good with handling the occasional accident, and sometimes (especially some boys) it gets excessive.
 Wee wee pads may also come in handy.

-11) Make sure I have your contact information &/or other emergency contact.
-(I've never needed it although having his/her vet info, even if posted here, is a good idea.)
+11) Make sure I have your contact information &/or other emergency contacts.
+(I rarely if ever need it, although having his/her vet info, even if posted here, is a good idea.)
 And, be sure you have mine.

-12) Any special care or instructions (which are always best to be posted out here if possible).
+13) Any special care or instructions (which are always best to be posted out here as well if possible).

 While Only One cell number can receive the texts, you can have more than one person be logged into your account on the app.
 That way they can send and receive messages there, stay on top of communication and even see the pictures I’ll send you during the stay. :)